-Recipients of Ubell grants are required to write a project report.
+Recipients of Thoenes grants are required to write a project report.
 Papers, published abstracts, conference posters, or notices of the work should be attached to the report.
 You will also occasionally be asked to give presentations of your work.
-We encourage you to take photos during your project to promote the Ubell grant to donors and for display on the Cognitive Science website, newsletter, brochures, flyers, etc.
+We encourage you to take photos during your project to promote the Thoenes grant to donors and for display on the Cognitive Science website, newsletter, brochures, flyers, etc.

 Sander came to the College in 1987 from his home in the Netherlands.
-After concentrating in Soviet politics and journalism, he produced a highly original Division III study, "Between Glasnost and a Free Press: Soviet Journalism in the Gorbachev Years," which relied heavily on primary research Sander conducted in Moscow.
+After concentrating in Soviet politics and journalism, he produced a highly original Division III study, "Between Glasnost and a Free Press: Soviet Journalism in the Gorbachev Years," that relied heavily on primary research Sander conducted in Moscow.
 He went on to report from dangerous, unsettled places where human rights were in jeopardy, including Russia and the former republics of the U.S.S.R.
 He was then Jakarta correspondent for the Financial Times of London.
 In September 1999, Sander was killed by Indonesian soldiers as he entered Dili, East Timor, to report on Timor's United Nations-sanctioned vote to separate from Indonesia.
 Sander's reporting also appeared in the Christian Science Monitor, U.S. News and World Report, and various other North American and European news media.

 Sander's death was noted by many admirers, not least Kofi Annan, then secretary general of the United Nations, who said, "It is largely thanks to the courage and determination of men and women like Sander that crimes against humanity are brought to the attention of the world's conscience."
 Sander was recognized posthumously by the National Press Club, the Overseas Press Club of America, and others.
 See Sander's Memorial Page for more information about him.